fsprojects/FAKE/README.md

 See the [project home page](https://fake.build/) for tutorials and [API documentation](https://fake.build/apidocs/v5/index.html).

+## Install the project

+See detailed instructions on [how to install](https://fake.build/fake-gettingstarted.html#Install-FAKE) the project.

 ## Build the project

 * Either: Download and install the [Dotnet SDK](https://www.microsoft.com/net/learn/get-started) and run `dotnet tool restore` followed by `dotnet fake build`